crossplane/docs/content/master/concepts/compositions.md

 ```

 {{<hint "important" >}}
-Modes also apply to Compositions defined by Configuration packages, look at
+Validation modes also apply to Compositions defined by Configuration packages.

-Crossplane's logs for warnings in case of issues.
-The default is just to warn,
+Depending on the mode configured in the Composition, schema aware validation
-so unless the Configuration explicitly set a different mode, Crossplane creates
+issues may result in warnings or the rejection of the Composition.

-the Composition even in case of errors, but you should still check warnings as
+View the Crossplane logs for validation warnings.

-they can surface bugs in the Configuration or in the schema aware validation
+Crossplane sets a Configuration as unhealthy if there are validation errors.
-logic, and either the author of the Configuration or the Crossplane team should
+View the Configuration details with `kubectl describe configuration` to see the
-fix it, respectively.
+specific errors.
 {{< /hint >}}